ryanisaacg/blog/content/about.md

 I'm a computer science student and a software developer, currently looking for full-time positions.

  I'm studying Computer Science at Rutgers University New Brunswick in the School of Arts and Sciences Honors Program.
-My main area of experience is PC game development, and I have had internships for both web and mobile applications.
-Most of my side projects are written either C, Java, Python, or Rust.
+My main area of experience is full stack web development, with my side projects focused on open source game development.

 ### Academic Experience